For media requests and speaking enquiries, please contact Emma Gray-Starcevic.

 About William MacAskill

-William MacAskill is an Associate Professor in Philosophy at Lincoln College, Oxford.
+William MacAskill is an Associate Professor in Philosophy at Lincoln College, Oxford and a research fellow at the Global Priorities Institute.
 He is also the founder and president of 80,000 Hours, the co-founder and vice-president of Giving What We Can, and the author of Doing Good Better: Effective Altruism and a Radical New Way to Make a Difference.

 William MacAskill is an Associate Professor in Philosophy at Oxford University and Tutorial Fellow at Lincoln College.
 He was educated at Cambridge, Princeton, and Oxford.
 His research has two main focuses.
 The first addresses the issue of how one ought to make decisions under normative uncertainty; in addition to a DPhil on the topic, he has published on this issue in Ethics, Mind, and The Journal of Philosophy.
 The second is on effective altruism: the use of evidence and reason to promote the wellbeing of all.
 His book on the topic, Doing Good Better, was published in 2015, and reviewed favorably in The London Review of Books, The Times Literary Supplement, The Guardian and The New York Times.
 In the future, he plans to work further on the theory and practice of effective altruism, including aggregating wellbeing, time-discounting, moral methodology, career choice and cause prioritization.